 I would also like to call on Bruxy Cavey to be a man of integrity and step down from the faculty of Tyndale.
 If he is opposed to central tenets of their Statement of Faith, and knows that he is required to affirm that Statement to be an instructor there then he should do the right thing and go someplace else.

-And for the readers of this blog – if you are a Christian in Ontario you need to understand that the future of the church in Ontario depends to a large degree on what our Seminaries are doing.
+And for the readers of this blog – if you are a Christian in Ontario you need to understand that the future of the church in Ontario depends to a large degree on what our seminaries are doing.
 The future leaders of our churches are coming out of seminaries like Tyndale.
 If you care about truth, and you care about Christ’s church in this province, this country, you should let Tyndale know that you don’t want them hiring faculty who will teach our future leaders that the Scriptures are not authoritative, that Scripture has many errors (some sinful), or that Christ did not die in the place of sinners.
 We are talking here about the very foundation of Christian faith and the heart of the gospel.
-You can email Tyndale personally, or fill out the form at the bottom of this article to let them know that as long as they are willing to compromise on foundational Christian truths and allow faculty to continue with them who teach in contradiction to their own Statement of Faith you will not be supporting them.
+You can email Tyndale (specifically Gary Nelson, Janet Clark, and Steve Holmes) to let them know that as long as they are willing to compromise on foundational Christian truths and allow faculty to continue with them who teach in contradiction to their own Statement of Faith you will not be supporting them.